-Culture of consumption defined later Formatted: Font: Italic Culture of philanthropy - defined later Formatted: Font: Italic Intrinsic Values - The inherent worth of something, independent of its value to Formatted: Font: Not Italic, Font color: Auto anyone or anything else.
-Financial values - b B eliefs and priorities that guide financial decisions.
+Culture of consumption - defined later

+Culture of philanthropy - defined later

+Intrinsic Values - The inherent worth of something, independent of its value to anyone or anything else.

+Financial values - Beliefs and priorities that guide financial decisions.

 Money management program - The process of managing money, including investments, budgeting, banking, and taxes.

-Affluenza - A e painful, contagious, and socially transmitted condition of overload, debt, anxiety, and waste resulting from the dogged pursuit of more.
-De Graaf, John, David Wann, and Thomas H. Naylor, Affluenza: the All Consumng Epidemic (San Francisco: Berrett-Koehler, 2001), p.
-2. Needs - Those economic goods and services that are considered basic, such as food, clothing, and shelter.
-Wants - Desires for economic goods or services that are - not necessarily accompanied by the power to satisfy them.
+Affluenza - A painful, contagious, and socially transmitted condition of overload, debt, anxiety, and waste resulting from the dogged pursuit of more.
+De Graaf, John, David Wann, and Thomas H. Naylor, Affluenza: the All Consumng

+Epidemic (San Francisco: Berrett-Koehler, 2001), p.
+2.

+Needs - Those economic goods and services that are considered basic, such as food, clothing, and shelter.

+Wants - Desires for economic goods or services that are not necessarily accompanied by the power to satisfy them.

 Disposable Income - Income remaining after income and payroll taxes are deducted from gross pay; income available to spend or save.

-Wealth - Accumulated assets, such as money and/or possessions, that are often as a result of saving and investing.
-Financial Literacy - is tThe ability to use knowledge and skills to manage one's financial resources effectively for lifetime financial security.
+Wealth - Accumulated assets, such as money and/or possessions, that are often a result of saving and investing.

+Financial Literacy - The ability to use knowledge and skills to manage one's financial resources effectively for lifetime financial security.

-Financial Goals - Short-, intermediate-, and long-term goals that require money and guide a person's future plans and savings decisions.Financial Plan - A plan of action that allows a person to meet not only the immediate needs but also the long-term goals.
+Financial Goals - Short-, intermediate-, and long-term goals that require money and guide a person's future plans and savings decisions.

+Financial Plan - A plan of action that allows a person to meet not only the immediate needs but also the long-term goals.